-- MPLS Routing: Path can be based on source and destination address, flow type, ... - Fast reroute: Precompute backup routes in case of link failure
+- IP Routing: Path determined by destination address alone - MPLS Routing: Path can be based on source and destination address, flow type, ... - > Fast reroute: Precompute backup routes in case of link failure

-IP-only
+IP-only router

-- router - MPLS and IP router
+MPLS and IP router

-\Box In the exam context, can we assume it's an "MPLS and IP" router if not specified?
+☐ In the exam context, can we assume it's an "MPLS and IP" router if not specified?